-We are glad about the outcome of the recently published research entitled, “Evaluation of the Implementation and Effectiveness of Community-Based Brain-Computer Interface Cognitive Group Training in Healthy Community-Dwelling Older Adults: Randomized Controlled Implementation Trial”, it has been shown that with regular brain training sessions, our seniors are more active and can enjoy a better and healthier lifestyle.
+In the recently published research article, entitled, “Evaluation of the Implementation and Effectiveness of Community-Based Brain-Computer Interface Cognitive Group Training in Healthy Community-Dwelling Older Adults: Randomized Controlled Implementation Trial”, it has been shown that with regular brain training sessions, our seniors are more active and can enjoy a better and healthier lifestyle.

 The implementation trial which was done at community centers in Singapore aimed to evaluate the implementation of community-based CCT and its effectiveness on cognition, gait, and balance in healthy older adults.

-Apart from seeing improvement in attention and executive functions of seniors who went through brain training, the researchers also saw that their gait and balance did not deteriorate whereas those do were in the control group saw a deterioration in their gait and balance.
+Apart from seeing improvement in attention and executive functions of seniors who went through brain training, the researchers also saw that their gait and balance did not deteriorate whereas those that were in the control group saw a deterioration in both gait and balance.